apache/kafka/docs/documentation/streams/developer-guide/dsl-api.rst

 step-by-step guide for writing a stream processing application using the DSL is provided below.

-For a complete list of available API functionality, see also the `Kafka Streams Javadocs <../javadocs.html#streams-javadocs>`__.
+For a complete list of available API functionality, see also the :javadoc:`Kafka Streams Javadocs|org/apache/kafka/streams/KafkaStreams.html`.

 .. contents:: Table of Contents
    :local: